Stone Lion Inn in Haunted Oklahoma

 Elmer McCurdy – After train robber McCurdy was killed by law enforcement in 1911, his remains remained unclaimed.
 The undertaker mummified the body and put it on display in traveling sideshows.
 Over 60 years later, McCurday was returned to Oklahoma and given a proper burial in Guthrie’s “Boot Hill” section.

-Related Haunted Stories: Volcano House Hotel
+Related Haunted Stories: General Lewis Inn

 If you are a seeker of the unexplained and you are feeling adventurous, are YOU brave enough to book a room at the Stone Lion Inn?